ipfs-inactive/blog/content/post/107-nix-ipfs-milestone-1.md

 Situations exist — such as when someone edits a comment — where the plan changes but the results don’t.
 Besides causing extra rebuilding downstream, this muddles the separation between the raw data and its provenance.
-With peer-to-peer systems, it doesn't matter who is *providing* the data, and we want to take advantage of that not mattering, but it absolutely does matter who is *claiming* what the data represents.
+With peer-to-peer systems, it doesn't matter who is *providing* the data (and we want to take advantage of that not mattering), but it absolutely does matter who is *claiming* what the data represents.

 With this core improvement, we can make new improved versions of build plans in IPLD and produce our newly supported IPFS-compatible formats directly from each build step, no manual conversions from legacy input-addressed data needed.
 This final step brings everything from both milestones together.